Papsukkal: Papsukkal and other messenger deities

 A god list from Emar identifies Papsukkal with the Hurrian sukkal Tašmišu.

 Worship

-Oldest evidence for the worship of Papsukkal comes from Kish from the Old Babylonian period.
+The oldest evidence for the worship of Papsukkal comes from Kish from the Old Babylonian period.
 In later times a temple in this city dedicated to him was also known as E-Akkil, originally the name of Ninshubur's temple in her cult center Akkil, located near Bad-tibira.

 A ritual known from a text from Sultantepe meant to solve "door troubles" (lumun dalti) involved making offerings to Papsukkal and Ninhedu.

 In the first millennium BCE, Papsukkal was worshiped in Kish, Babylon (where he had a temple), Arbela, Assur and Bīt-Bēlti.
 Additionally, a city named Dur-Papsukkal existed near Der.
 It is mentioned in a document according to which it was besieged by the Assyrian king Shamshi-Adad V, opposed by Babylonian king Marduk-balassu-iqbi and his Elamite allies.